fsuri/Basil_SOSP21_artifact/README.md

 9. `make -j`
 10. `g++ -isystem ./include -I . -pthread -c ./src/gtest-all.cc`
 11. `g++ -isystem ./include -I . -pthread -c ./src/gtest_main.cc`

+## Confirming that binaries work locally
+Simple single server/single client experiment
+If it doesnt work.. contact us I guess...

+## Setting up Cloudlab
+In order to run experiments on Cloudlab you will have to register an account with your academic email and create a new project.
+Alternatively, if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted.
+If you use your local machine to start experiments, then you need to set up and register ssh in order to connect to the cloudlab servers.
+If you are instead using a cloudlab control machine (see next steps) you can skip this step.
+To create an ssh key and register it with your ssh agent follow these instructions: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent (Install ssh if you have not already.)
+Next, register your public key under your Cloudlab account user->Manage SSH Keys

+You are ready to start up an experiment:
+To use a pre-declared profile, go to the search tab and select Profile "SOSP108".
+The profile by default starts with 18 server machines (follow the naming convention) and 18 client machines, all of which use m510 hardware on the Utah cluster.
+When running expeirments for Tapir, you may instead use only 9 server machines (remove the trailing 9 server names from the profile); When running TxHotstuff and TxBFTSmart, you may use 12 server machines (remove the trailing 6 server names from the profile).
+Since experiments require a fairly large number of machines, you may have to create a reservation in order to have enough resources. go to the "Make reservation tab" and make a reservation for 36 m510 machines on the Utah cluster (37 if you plan to use a control machine).

+This profile includes two disk images "SOSP108.server" and "SOSP108.client" that already include all dependencies and additional machinery necessary to run experiments.
+If you instead want to build an image from scratch, start by loading a default Ubuntu 18.04 LTS image (urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD).
+Then, follow the above manual installation guide to install all dependencies (you may skip adding tbb setvars.sh to .bashrc).
+Additionally, you will have to install the following requisites:
+1. NTP:  TODO add instructions
+2. Data Sets: Build TPCC/Smallbank , move them to /usr/local/etc/  (can skip this on client machines for tpcc)
+3. Public Keys: Build crypto keys, move them to /usr/local/etc/donna/
+4. Create Hyperthreading/Turbo off scripts and put them in /usr/local/etc/ Once complete, create a new disk image.
+Then, start the profile with the disk image specified.

+## Using a control machine:
+When using a control machine, you will need to source setvars.sh and export the LD path for java before building (everytime you start a new expeirment) because those will not be persisted across images.
+You dont need to setup ssh(?)

+## Running experiments:
+Scripts: run: `python3 <PATH>/experiment-scripts/run_multiple_experiments.py <CONFIG>`
+The script will load all binaries and configurations onto the remote cloudlab machines, and collect experiment data upon completion.
+To use the provided config files, you will need to make the following modifications to each file:
+1. src_commit_hash: “branch_name” (i.e. Basil/Tapir, or a specific commit hash)
+IMPORTANT: In new scripts dont use this param, it will detach git.
+Instead just leave it blank (i.e. remove the flag) and the script will automatically use the current branch you are on
+2. base_local_exp_directory: “media/floriansuri/experiments” (set the local path where output files will be generated)
+3. base_remote_bin_directory_nfs: “users/<cloudlab-user>/indicus” (set the directory on the cloudlab machines for uploading compiled files)
+4. src_directory : “/home/floriansuri/Indicus/BFT-DB/src” (Set your local source directory)
+5. emulab_user: <cloudlab-username>
+6. run_locally: false (set to false to run remote experiments on distributed hardware (cloud lab), set to true to run locally)

+After the expeirment is complete, the scripts will generate an output folder at your specified base_local_exp_directory.
+Each folder is timestamped: Go to the appropriate folder and enter /out.
+Look for the stats.json file.
+Throughput measurements will be under: /combined /tput   Latency will be under: /combined /mean

+### Extra Pre-Configurations necessary for TxHotstuff and TxBFTSmart
+   --> see the branch...
+Extra coudlab configuration is necessary before running (some even necessary before building)

+Now you are ready to start a experiment:
+- Use any of the provided configs under /experiments/<Figures>.
+Make sure to use the binary code from branches TXHotstuff/TxBFTSmart if you are running any of those configs
+- To confirm that we indeed report the max throughput you can modify the num_clients fields on the baseline configs..
+One can put multiple [a,b,c] which will run multiple experiments and output the results in a plot.